mdn/interactive-examples/CONTRIBUTING-HTML.md

 For the HTML editor there are three CSS classes that can be applied to the editor container element.
 This allows the editor to by taller or shorter than it’s standard height.
 The classes are as follows:

--   `.tabbed-shorter` - ~11 visible lines of code
+-   `tabbed-shorter` - ~11 visible lines of code
--   `.tabbed-standard` - ~14 visible lines of code
+-   `tabbed-standard` - ~14 visible lines of code
--   `.tabbed-taller` - ~23 visible lines of code
+-   `tabbed-taller` - ~23 visible lines of code

 Usage is as follows.
-When adding the meta information for your example, you define the height using the `height` property, BoB will take care of the rest.
+When adding the meta information for your example, set the `height` property to one of the classes specified above, BoB will take care of the rest.
 For example:

 ```
 "abbr": {